 Companies can use production scheduling software to help create and manage a production schedule.
-This software can automate creating a plan and help track the status of each step in the process.
-Scheduling software is often used with other manufacturing software, such as quality control or inventory management software.
+This software can automate creating a plan and track the status of each step in the process.
+In addition, scheduling software is often used with other manufacturing software, such as quality control or inventory management software.

-Another type is the Job shop.
-Each worker is responsible for the entire production process in a Job shop.
-This is not as efficient as an Assembly line, but it allows for greater flexibility and creativity.
+The most common type is the Assembly line.
+Each worker does one step of the process, making it more efficient.
+Another is called a Job shop.
+Each worker does the whole process in a Job shop, which is not as efficient as an Assembly line but allows for more flexibility and creativity.

-Conventional production is when the workers are organized traditionally, with each worker performing a specific task.
-Lean production is when the workers are arranged in a more flexible way to adapt to changes in the production process.
+The production line can be under conventional or lean production models.
+Conventional production is when the workers do their jobs the same way they have always done them.
+Lean production is when the workers are more flexible and can adapt to changes in the production process.

-The Production line is responsible for converting the unprocessed materials into finished products.
-Therefore, it must be organized to allow for the efficient and effective conversion of raw materials into finished products.
+The Production line is responsible for taking unprocessed materials and turning them into finished products.
+So it needs to be organized in a way that allows it to be efficient and effective in creating products from raw materials.

 Raw materials are the components that are used to create a product.
 They can be divided into primary raw materials and secondary raw materials.

 Primary are the basic components of a product.
-These materials are usually extracted from nature, such as minerals, plants, or animals.
+These materials, such as minerals, plants, or animals, are usually extracted from nature.
 Primary raw materials are used to make the basic parts of a product.
 For example, they can use aluminum for the body of a phone.

 The secondary is made from primary basic materials.
 These materials are usually created in a factory or other manufacturing environment.
-Secondary raw materials are used to create finished products, such as the body of a car or the screen of a phone.
+Secondary raw materials are used to create finished products, such as a car’s body or a phone’s screen.

-The basic materials must be available in sufficient quantities to allow for finished products’ efficient and effective creation.
+The basic materials must be available in sufficient quantities to ensure finished products’ efficient and effective creation.
 Therefore, raw materials must be managed carefully so that the production line can always obtain enough resources to allow for production.

-It is the process of assessing and anticipating the number of resources needed to produce the desired output level.
+Capacity planning is assessing and anticipating the number of resources needed to produce the desired output level.

 First, production planning and control regulate the production of goods and services to meet the market’s demand.